10 Reasons to Celebrate Johnny Cash’s Legend

 4. Walk the Line.
 Taking its title from Cash’s first No. 1 country hit, Walk the Line hit the big screen just two years after the world bid goodbye to “Johnny and June.”
 An Oscar-winning performance by Nashville’s own Reese Witherspoon and an Oscar-nominated turn as the larger-than-life legend himself by Joaquin Phoenix, Walk the Line was a vivid, unforgettable portrayal of Cash’s turbulent younger years, taking audiences through his journey from the cotton fields of Arkansas to the world stage.
 Interestingly, in 1970, Gregory Peck and Tuesday Weld starred in an otherwise-unrelated film titled I Walk the Line, which featured the song prominently.

-Between his Carter Family in-laws and their ancestors and his own offspring, Johnny Cash's musical family tree could fill an encyclopedia of country music history.
-Daughter Rosanne Cash, stepdaughter Carlene Carter (the daughter of Carl Smith and June Carter), and John Carter Cash have all advanced the Carter and Cash family legacies in immeasurable ways.
+5. Family.
+Between his Carter Family in-laws and their ancestors and his own offspring, Cash’s musical family tree could fill an encyclopedia of country music history.
+Daughter Rosanne Cash, stepdaughter Carlene Carter (the daughter of Carl Smith and June Carter Cash) and John Carter Cash have all advanced the Carter and Cash family legacies in immeasurable ways.
 The ex-husbands in the family include Marty Stuart, Rodney Crowell and British pop star Nick Lowe.